BaronLip/Ruby_Redux_Session_Auth/README.md

 9. What happened to "this" when making a function call? _Make sure `.bind(this)` for each function, in the constructor of the component._
 10. What are the determining factors of creating state from React to Redux?
 For this app, I'm basing the reducers by the backend controllers.
 Since there is a sessions and user controller, there will be a sessions and users reducers.
 11. Does react-router-dom not have "history" built in?
 Why is "connected-react-router" necessary for history in Redux?
 _In the process of just using react-router-dom only.
-Based on "https://reacttraining.com/react-router/web/guides/redux-integration", need to also utilize withRouter for each component connected to Redux.
+Based on "https://reacttraining.com/react-router/web/guides/redux-integration", need to also utilize withRouter for each component connected to Redux._
+12. Is it necessary to use Thunk or is ES7 Async/Await the same result?
+13.

 ### Things I learned/practiced
 * Creating new branches in Git.